MistaVikz/GHG-Pro/README.md

 If any of these conditions are not me, the function returns False.
 Otherwise, it returns True.

 ### Output
-After running the GHG_Pro project, three output files will be generated:
+After running the GHG_Pro project, two output files will be generated:

-- GHG_Data_Simulation.xlsx: This file contains the detailed analysis output for every project that was screened.
+- GHG_Data_Simulation.xlsx: This file contains the detailed analysis output for every project that was screened, including the model configuration data used for the simulation.
 - Project_Risk_Summary_Data.xlsx: This file summarizes the simulation results by country, counterparty, technology, and by year.
-- Model_Config.xlsx: This file contains the model configuration data used for the simulation.

 Both output files will be saved to a timestamped subfolder in the /output directory.
 The subfolder name will reflect the date and time when the analysis was run, allowing you to easily keep track of different runs and compare results.